Introduction

 Problems for the Muslims

 But the issue is obviously much more complicated than that.
-As part of the colonial project, the Zionist movement was a very important aspect of it.
-In 1898 when the Europeans first entered Jerusalem, they were only concerned about maximizing their own power and gaining control of as much land as they possibly could.
-The only way they could do that was by collaborating with the local Jews of the area and bringing them on their side as they have done in other parts of the world including Africa and South Asia.
+As part of the colonial project, the Zionist movement was a very important aspect.
+In 1898, when the Europeans first entered Jerusalem, they were only concerned about maximizing their own power and gaining control of as much land as they possibly could.
+They could only do that by collaborating with the local Jews in the area and bringing them on their side as they have done in other parts of the world, including Africa and South Asia.
 They convinced the Jews that it was important for them to conquer Palestine and bring the Muslims down.
 They reminded them of their previous enmity with them and convinced them that they needed to avenge the injustices the Muslims had done to them centuries ago.
 (6th)

-They formulated a plan which came to be known as the Zionist movement, the main aim and purpose of which was to gradually take over Palestine and conquer the Muslim lands.
-However, the Jews soon found themselves sharing their own land with those whom they considered being their most repulsive enemies, something which was beyond what they could bear.
-Thus they decided to attack the Muslims.
+They formulated a plan that came to be known as the Zionist movement, the main aim and purpose of which was to take over Palestine and conquer the Muslim lands gradually.
+However, the Jews soon found themselves sharing their own land with those whom they considered their most repulsive enemies, something which was beyond what they could bear.
+Thus, they decided to attack the Muslims.
 They would probably have done that long ago had it not been for the United Nations to intervene and prevent them from doing so.

 Conclusion